UPDATE 1-UK Stocks-Factors to watch on June 27

 (Adds company news, futures)

-June 27 Britain's FTSE 100 futures were down 0.09 percent ahead of the cash market open.
+June 27 (Reuters) - Britain's FTSE 100 futures were down 0.09 percent ahead of the cash market open.

 * PETROFAC: British oilfield services company Petrofac Ltd on Tuesday said it expected an underlying net profit of $135-$145 million for the first-half of 2017 as higher bidding activity in its core markets led to a strong order book.